 I’m so ready to do this.

-I taped the image down using the tape I spoke of here since I knew it wouldn’t leave any residue behind.
+I taped the image down using capton tape.
+It’s one of my go to “tools”.
 You will have to cut it.
 It doesn’t tear like masking tape.
 At each point, I tapped in a nail to make an indent in the wood.
 I’ve read where people just nail them all in over the stencil and then tear the paper out afterwards but, something told me that would not go well for me.

 When done I pulled the paper back just to make sure I could see them all.